sahanat2024/Student-Performance-Prediction-System/README.md

 ## 📖 Description
 The Student Performance Prediction System is a Machine Learning project that predicts whether a student will Pass or Fail based on key academic factors such as study hours, attendance, previous marks, assignments, and internal scores.

-This system helps in analyzing student performance and supports data-driven decision making in education.
+This system helps analyze student data and supports data-driven decision making in education.

 ---

 ## 🎯 Objectives
-- Apply theoretical knowledge in real-world scenarios
+- To develop a machine learning model for predicting student academic performance (Pass/Fail)
-- Develop technical and analytical skills
+- To analyze key factors such as study hours, attendance, and previous marks affecting performance
-- Improve communication and documentation skills
+- To preprocess and prepare student data for accurate prediction
-- Understand workplace environment
+- To apply and compare multiple machine learning algorithms
-- Enhance problem-solving abilities
+- To evaluate model performance using metrics like accuracy, precision, recall, and F1-score
-- Build teamwork and time management skills
+- To identify students at risk of failing for early intervention
-- Explore career opportunities in data science
+- To provide data-driven insights to improve academic outcomes

 ---